decentralized-identity/faq/docs/spec.md

 Resolver](https://medium.com/decentralized-identity/the-universal-resolver-infrastructure-395281d2b540)
 project at DIF.
-There is a more nascent [Universal Registrar](https://github.com/decentralized-identity/universal-registrar) project for information about how to “outsource” CRUD on foreign DID methods to a trusted agent.
+There is a more nascent [Universal Registrar](https://github.com/decentralized-identity/universal-registrar) project for information about how to “outsource” [[ref:CRUD]] on foreign DID methods to a trusted agent.

 ##### How do I pick between DID methods? 🟠️